Helium6CRES/rocks_analysis_pipeline/README.md

 ## Notes as I build this out:

 * Currently the following things work:
+	* Getting started.
+		* Log on to rocks.
+		* `cd /data/eliza4/he6_cres`
+		* `pip3 install -r requirements.txt`
+		* Notes:
+			* The following should contain all necessary python packages but if that isn't the case please let me (drew) know.
+			* Be sure to add the `module load python-3.7.3` to your enviornment setup file or .bash_profile file so that you have access to python3.

 	* Run katydid on a list of run_ids:
 		* Log on to rocks.
 		* `cd /data/eliza4/he6_cres`